wa6pzb/BB_PBX/Progress_Tones/README.md

 ...

-Using the data interface on the player the files can be played by putting the binary representation of the the file name on the bus.
+Using the data interface on the player the files can be played by putting the binary representation of the the number of the file name on the bus.